martasd/remote-exercise/README.md

 #### Inviting users

-Since the users table can be very large, I used `Repo.stream/1` for retrieving active users to avoid performance issues.
-When done, the endpoint returns the number of invited users.
+Since the users table can be very large, I used `Repo.stream/1` to retrieve user records lazily.
+Since sending an email can be executed independently for each user, we can take advantage of Elixir's concurrency here.
+Compared to sequential approach, using `Task.async_stream/3` sped up the query execution for 19 966 invited users from about 34 s to about 5s. 💪